inofficial-altv-tutorials/vehicles/README.md

 - The folder structure and the file names are just examples and could be different.

 ### Use it as a template...
 A good advice might be to have a template folder.
 Therefore just do step 1, but then name it something like '.vehicles', '!exampleveh', '#veh' or '_vehicletemp'.
 (The signs will list this template folder in top of your resources.)
-Now do steps 3 to 6.
-Your template folder is done.
-From now on you just have to copy your tempkate name it as you want and do steps 7 to 12.